 10. How do you select where your puppies go?
 RIGHT answer- Trustworthy and quality breeders ask MANY questions to find the right homes.
 Quality breeders don't just sell to anyone and certainly not to puppy shops or pet shops.
 Expect to pay for quality and support from your breeder.
 MOST quality breeders will not sell to anyone with full breeding (full AKC rights).

-11. Google Search and use Public records searches to investigate your breeder completely!
+11. Google Search and use Public records searches to investigate your breeder and spouse/co-breeder completely!
 Ask for your breeders FULL name and address.
 Ask for a copy of their driver's license.
 We learned the hard way that People lie :( We are happy to provide you with our information to search us.
 A professional website is NOT a good indication of quality puppies!